andersfugmann/amqp-client/README.md

-OCaml client library for amqp
+OCaml client library for AMQP
 =============================

 Amqp-client is a AMQP client library written in pure OCaml.
-The library implements AMQP spec 0-9-1 as well as as RabbitMQ specific extensions.
+The library implements AMQP protocol version 0.9.1 as well as RabbitMQ specific extensions.
 It supports both Core Async and Lwt threading models.

 Amqp-client is tested extensively against RabbitMQ, but should work